aldesantis/alessandro.codes/src/content/Evergreen notes/The organization is the work.md

 ---
 # The organization is the work

 When they’re part of an organization, most people consider their primary and immediate responsibilities to be the work.
 For example, a mediocre software engineer will limit themselves to writing the code they are required to write.
-These people are enrolled, but not committed (remember that [[Compliance is not commitment]]).
+These people are enrolled, but not committed (remember that [[Evergreen notes/Compliance is not commitment]]).

 Leaders, on the other hand, recognize that building the organization is the work: as we abide by our primary responsibilities, we must seek to constantly learn about and improve the organization as a whole, so that we can make our jobs and the jobs of those around us more effective.
-These people are committed ([[Compliance is not commitment]]).
+These people are committed ([[Evergreen notes/Compliance is not commitment]]).

 A leader software engineer will build tools, systems and documentation to improve everyone’s lives, and will promote those aggressively within the organization.
 This is an example of “building the organization.”